-Watch strap width is always determined by the watch case.
-If you look at the watch case, it has four pointy things, two on each side, which hold the pins and the strap, these are called lugs, and the distance between lugs is the width of the strap measured in millimeters (e.g., 18mm 20mm 22mm etc.).
-Lugs distance on both sides of the case is always the same.
-The most common sizes of lug width/watch strap are 20 and 22 mm.
+The watch strap width is always determined by the watch case.
+If you look at the watch case, it has four pointy things, two on each side, which hold the pins and the strap, these are called lugs, and the distance between lugs is the width of the strap measured in millimeters (e.g.., 18mm,20mm, 22mm, etc.).
+The lug distance on both sides of the case is always the same.
+The most common sizes of lug width/watch straps are 20 and 22 mm.

 How To Measure Watch Strap Width:

-(A) Check Size at The Back of Existing/Old Strap:
+Check Size at the Back of Existing/Old Strap:

-(B) Determine Strap/Lug Width with The Help of a Ruler or Caliper.
+Determine Strap/Lug Width with the Help of a Ruler or Caliper.

-It’s the best and most authentic way to calculate the size of the watch strap/lug width.
-For this you need to remove the existing watch strap from your watch.
-It would be very easy to remove the strap from the watch if quick-release spring bars are used; in the case of traditional spring bars, you need a tool to remove the strap.
+It’s the best and most authentic way to measure the size of the watch strap/lug width.
+You will have to remove the existing watch strap from your watch.
+It would be very easy to remove the strap from the watch if quick-release spring bars are used; in the case of traditional spring bars, you need a tool to remove the straps.
 Once the strap is removed, pick up the ruler and measure the inside distance of the lugs, as mentioned below

-Regarding watch strap sizing ,this option is helpful only if you have a branded watch; for this, you need to know the watch’s model, year, and name.
-If you don’t have such detail, then there is no point in contacting the watch company as they won’t be able to help you.
+Regarding watch strap sizing ,this option is only helpful if you have a branded watch; for this, you need to know the watch’s model, year, and name.
+If you don’t have such details, then there is no point in contacting the watch company as they won’t be able to help you.

-(D) Using A Camera Ruler to Calculate the Strap/Lug Width.
+Using a Camera Ruler to Calculate the Strap/Lug Width.

-This method is least recommended because a small error can end up buying the wrong size watch strap.
+This method is least recommended because a small error can end up buying the wrong size watch straps.

 How To Measure Watch Strap Length:

 Strap lengths are always mentioned in this pattern 125mm/75mm.
-This number could be any; however, the top number i.e., 125mm, in this case, is the tail side of the strap, and 75mm is the buckle side of the strap.
+This number could be any; however, the top number i.e.., 125mm, is the tail side of the strap, and 75mm is the buckle side of the strap.
 And to determine the strap length, you need to know the circumference of your wrist.
 Following is the conversion chart useful for finding your watch strap length.

 It’s very handy to find the length of the existing strap with the help of a ruler or caliper, and if you are comfortable with that size, the same size strap can be ordered again.

-(B) Measure the Wrist Size (How To Measure Wrist Size).
+Measure Wrist Size (How To Measure Wrist Size).

 If you want to take a fresh size of wrist, then you need a soft measuring tape; wrap it around your wrist to make a loop and note the loop size at a point where you feel comfortable.
 The rule is that the watch strap should be tight to a level where you can easily slide your index finger in.
 Once you know your wrist size, then find the right size as per the following watch strap size conversion chart